ByronAP/NOMAD/IMPLEMENTATION.md

 - Optional attributes for precise control similar to `System.Text.Json`.
 - Generated XML documentation to assist consumers and tooling.
 - Compatibility with any CLR object even when no attributes are present.
+- Capable of ahead-of-time (AOT) compilation through the `INomadTypeInfoResolver` abstraction.

 ## Project Structure